-1. Geographic Policing: hire, deploy and maintain police officerssworn police personnel assigned to specific geographic areas or neighborhoods, performing duties such as:
+1. Geographic Policing: hire, deploy and maintain sworn police personnel assigned to specific geographic areas or neighborhoods, performing duties such as:

-(a) Crime Reduction Teams (CRTs): strategically geographically deployed sworn police personnelofficers to investigate and respond to illegal narcetic transactions and the commission of violent crimes in identified violence hot spots using intelligence based policing;
+(a) Crime Reduction Teams (CRTs): strategically geographically deployed sworn police personnel to investigate and respond to the commission of violent crimes in identified violence hot spots using intelligence-based policing;

-(b) Community Resource Officers (CROs):these officers would engage in problem solving projects, attend Neighborhood Crime Prevention Council meetings, serve as a liaison with city services teams, provide foot/bike patrol, answer calls for service if needed, lead targeted enforcement projects and coordinate these projects with CRT's, Patrol units and other sworn police personnelofficers;

-(c) Conduct intelligence-based violence suppression operations such as buy bustsfield interviews, surveillance, undercover operations, high visibility patrol, probation/ parole compliance checks, search warrants, assist Community Resource Officers (formerly Problem Solving Officer program) projects, violent crime investigation assistance crimes, general follow up;
+(b) Community Resource Officers (CROs): these officers would engage in problem solving projects, attend Neighborhood Crime Prevention Council meetings, serve as a liaison with city services teams, provide foot/bike patrols, answer calls for service if needed, lead targeted enforcement projects and coordinate these projects with CRTs, Patrol units and other sworn police personnel; (c) Conduct intelligence-based violence suppression operations such as field interviews, surveillance, undercover operations, high visibility patrol, probation/ parole compliance checks, search warrants, assist Community Resource Officers (formerly Problem Solving Officer program) projects, violent crime investigation and general follow up;

-(d) Domestic violence and child abuse intervention: additional officers to team with social service providers to intervene in situations of domestic violence and child abuse, including sexual exploitation of children.
+(d) Domestic violence and child abuse intervention: additional officers to team with social service providers to intervene in situations of domestic violence and child abuse, including sexual exploitation of children;

-(e) Sustaining and strengthening of the City's Operation Ceasefire programstrategy, including project management and crime analysis positions.
+(e) Sustaining and strengthening of the City's Operation Ceasefire strategy, including project management and crime analysis positions.

-2. Maintenance of Sworn Police Personnel: The intent of the augmented funding is to maintain sufficient resources to allow for the implementation of comprehensive policing within the City's limited resources and to begin the process of restoring the sworn staffing of the Oakland Police Department to a number of crime reduction teams, community resource officers and other sworn police personnel appropriate to meet the Oakland Police Department's stated mission of providing the people of Oakland an environment where they can live, work, play and thrive free from crime and the fear of crime.
+2. Maintenance of Sworn Police Personnel: The intent of the augmented funding is to maintain sufficient resources to allow for the implementation of comprehensive policing within the City's limited resources and to begin the process of restoring the sworn staffing of the Oakland Police Department to a number of CRTs, CROs, and other sworn police personnel appropriate to meet the Oakland Police Department's stated mission of providing the people of Oakland an environment where they can live, work, play and thrive free from crime and the fear of crime.
 To ensure the Department's progress toward this mission, the following shall apply:

-(a) Upon passage of this measure, the City shall maintain a budgeted level of no fewer than six hundred seventy eight (700678) sworn police personnel (including those sworn police personnel funded by this Ordinance) at all times, and shall hire and maintain no fewer than 700678 sworn police personnel as early as practicable after the passage of this Ordinance and at all times after July 1, 2016.
+(a) Upon passage of this Ordinance, the City shall maintain a budgeted level of no fewer than six hundred seventy eight (678) sworn police personnel (including those sworn police personnel funded by this Ordinance) at all times, and shall hire and maintain no fewer than 678 sworn police personnel as early as practicable after the passage of this Ordinance and at all times after July 1, 2016.

-(b) The City is prohibited from laying off any police officers if such layoffs will result in a reduction of sworn personnel to a level of less than 800.
+(b) The City is prohibited from laying off any police officers if such layoffs will result in a reduction of sworn police personnel to a level of less than 800.
 Furthermore, the City is prohibited from laying off any police officers unless the City Council adopts a resolution containing factual findings that it is necessary to layoff officers.